ItzCookify/valorant-instalock/README.md

 > idk why but windows defender think its a virus so just try to install it (without disabling the defender) if it doesnt work just disable realtime protection

-> :warning: **If the app is crashing after you put the region:** The cause is because valorant is not running.
+> :warning: **If the app is crashing after you put the region:** The cause is because valorant is not running or the region is wrong
 # Valorant Instalocker
 This is a simple instalocker made by me